Missed Business - How to attract more customers by providing better access to your business

 - Ideas for Using the Guide - Marrickville Council strategy

-Missed Business draws on material developed by the UK Disability Rights Commission.
+Missed Business drew on material developed by the UK Disability Rights Commission.

 While the guide is available to any individual or organisation we hope that Local Governments, local business associations, Main Street Committees and others providing advice or support to small businesses will use the guide as part of a broader plan to encourage better access.
 For ideas on how to use the guide see below.